 It should be noted that juvenile records in Florida are largely restricted to public access except by court order or to victims of a criminal offense—confirm with the office the information that can be released.

-How To Complete a Leon County Florida Background Check
+How To Conduct a Background Check in Leon County

 Background checks are performed in Leon County for two main reasons: personal and professional reasons.
 Ordinary citizens do personal checks in their quest to obtain criminal history information on themselves to make certain their records reflect accurate data.